erfanshafieeee/Toman_interview_task/README.md

    locust -f locustfile.py --headless --users 3000 --spawn-rate 10 --run-time 5m
    ```

    This command initiates the test with 3,000 virtual users, a spawn rate of 10 users per second, and a duration of 5 minutes.
-The results are saved in `results/report.html`.
+The results are saved in `load_test_result`.

 ## 📈 Results Analysis